 So the elders of the Jews built, and they prospered through the prophesying of Haggai the prophet and Zechariah the son of Iddo.
 And they built and finished it, according to the commandment of the God of Israel, and according to the command of Cyrus, Darius, and Artaxerxes king of Persia.
 (Ezra 6:14)

 ii.
-The name Haggai is probably an abbreviated form of the phrase, “Festival of Yahweh.”
+The name Haggai is probably an abbreviated form of the phrase, festival of Yahweh.
 Some speculate that he was born on the day of a major feast in Israel.

 c.
-Zerubbabel . . .
-Joshua: Haggai introduces us to two leading figures in Jerusalem during these difficult days of rebuilding the temple.
-Zerubbabel was the governor of Jerusalem, and a descendant of the last legitimate ruler of Judah (Jechoniah).
+Zerubbabel…Joshua: Haggai introduced us to two leading figures in Jerusalem during these difficult days of rebuilding the temple.
+Zerubbabel was the governor of Jerusalem, and a descendant of the last legitimate ruler of Judah, Jeconiah.
 Joshua was the high priest.

 2. (2) An excuse for not rebuilding the temple.

-“Thus speaks the Lord of hosts, saying: ‘This people says, “The time has not come, the time that the Lord’s house should be built.”’”
+“Thus speaks the LORD of hosts, saying: ‘This people says, “The time has not come, the time that the Lord’s house should be built.”’”

 i.
-The work started gloriously: When the builders laid the foundation of the temple of the Lord, the priests stood in their apparel with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the Lord, according to the ordinance of David king of Israel.
-And they sang responsively, praising and giving thanks to the Lord: “For He is good, For His mercy endures forever toward Israel.”
-Then all the people shouted with a great shout, when they praised the Lord, because the foundation of the house of the Lord was laid.
+The work started gloriously: When the builders laid the foundation of the temple of the LORD, the priests stood in their apparel with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the LORD, according to the ordinance of David king of Israel.
+And they sang responsively, praising and giving thanks to the LORD: “For He is good, For His mercy endures forever toward Israel.”
+Then all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid.
 (Ezra 3:10-11)

 ii.
 Despite the glorious beginning, after two years the work stopped, mired in discouragement and derailed by a lack of focus.
-When Haggai prophesied the foundation to the temple was laid and the altar was rebuilt but the temple wasn’t yet rebuilt.
+When Haggai prophesied the foundation of the temple was laid and the altar was rebuilt but the temple wasn’t yet rebuilt.

 b.
-This people says: God’s people – the citizens of Jerusalem – told themselves that it wasn’t time to resume work on the temple.
+This people says: God’s people – the citizens of Jerusalem – told themselves that it wasn’t yet time to resume work on the temple.
 There were some good reasons why they might say this, and why the work of rebuilding the temple was hard:

-· The land was still desolate after 70 years of neglect
+· The land was still desolate after 70 years of neglect.

-· The work was hard
+· The work was hard.

-· They didn’t have a lot of money (Haggai 1:6) or manpower
+· They didn’t have a lot of money (Haggai 1:6) or manpower.

-· They suffered crop failures and drought (Haggai 1:10-11)
+· They suffered crop failures and drought (Haggai 1:10-11).

-· Hostile enemies resisted the work (Ezra 4:1-5)
+· Hostile enemies resisted the work (Ezra 4:1-5).

-· They remembered easier times in Babylon
+· They remembered easier times in Babylon.

 iii.
 Even in this, the people of God lacked faith.
-There were three “waves” of captivity – 605 b.c., 597 b.c., and 587 b.c.
+There were three “waves” of captivity – 605 B.C., 597 B.C., and 587 B.C.
 In Daniel’s prayer in Daniel 9, he was bold enough to ask God to take the earliest starting point to determine the 70 years – and God did.
 Unbelief made these returned captives think that God’s mercy might not come to Israel until 18 years later.

 d.
-This people: We never like to hear God speak to His people this way – saying, “This people” instead of “My people.”
-He said this because He saw their excuses and poor priorities and noticed that they were not living like His people.
+This people: We never like to hear God speak to His people this way – saying, “this people” instead of “My people.”
+He said this because He saw their excuses and their poor priorities and noticed that they were not living like His people.

 i.
-We should remember that these weren’t “bad people” – they were the remnant that returned from Babylon.
+We should remember that these weren’t “bad people.”
+They were the remnant that returned from Babylon.
 Hundreds of thousands of people went into the Babylonian captivity and only about 50,000 returned.
-Those who did were the most committed to the Lord and to the restoration of Jerusalem.
+Those who did were the most committed to the LORD and to the restoration of Jerusalem.

 3. (3-4) Haggai exposes their wrong priorities.

-Then the word of the Lord came by Haggai the prophet, saying, “Is it time for you yourselves to dwell in your paneled houses, and this temple to lie in ruins?”
+Then the word of the LORD came by Haggai the prophet, saying, “Is it time for you yourselves to dwell in your paneled houses, and this temple to lie in ruins?”

 a.
-Then the word of the Lord came: God saw and heard their excuses and poor priorities – and He had something to say to them through Haggai the prophet.
+Then the word of the LORD came: God saw and heard their excuses and poor priorities – and He had something to say to them through Haggai the prophet.

 i.
 “Solomon first built a house for God, and then for himself.”
 (Trapp)